 Parents retain the ultimate responsibility for their child's education.
 We strongly urge parents to support their child and the school in the educational process.
-All parents who volunteer in the classroom or drive on field trips must have a background check on file in the school office.
+All parents who volunteer in the classroom, assist in school activities during the school day, or drive on/chaperone field trips must have a background check on file in the school office.